hundredrabbits/Orca/README.md

 ## Install & Run

-You can download [builds](https://hundredrabbits.itch.io/orca) for **OSX, Windows and Linux**, or if you wish to build it yourself, follow these steps:
+You can download [builds](https://hundredrabbits.itch.io/orca) for **OSX, Windows and Linux**, use it [in your browser](https://hundredrabbits.github.io/Orca/)(requires webMidi), or if you wish to build it yourself, follow these steps:

 ```
 git clone https://github.com/hundredrabbits/Orca.git